makew0rld/go-gemini/README.md

 At the moment, this library focuses more on the client side of things, and support is not guaranteed.
 Please feel free to file issues though.

+This is mostly a personal library.
+You might want to check out [go-gemini (no relation)](https://sr.ht/~adnano/go-gemini) for more features.

 ## Improvements
 This fork of the library improves on the original in several ways, some listed above already.